 5625 Connecticut Ave.
 NW,

 Washington, DC 20015

-The Washington Area Performing Arts Video Archive (WAPAVA) is excited to host another one of its WAPAVA PRESENTS event, where we host a screening of one of our archived productions from the James J. Taylor Collection.
+The Washington Area Performing Arts Video Archive (WAPAVA), in partnership with Ford’s Theatre and the Chevy Chase Neighborhood Branch Library, will host “WAPAVA Presents,” a screening of one of its archived productions from the James J. Taylor Collection.

-About the production
+About the Production

 April 4, 2016: Excerpts from Shakespeare Theatre Company’s Romeo & Juliet (2008) & Discussion with Shakespeare Scholar Frank Hildy at the University of Maryland